pedrogglima/frontend-sample/README.md

 Frontend
 ========

 Simple Authentication & CRUD webpage for frontend job's interview.
-The project was build with HTML, CSS and [Typescript](https://www.typescriptlang.org/) and bundle with the help of [Webpack](https://webpack.js.org/).
+The project was manly build with HTML, [Bootstrap](https://getbootstrap.com/) and [Typescript](https://www.typescriptlang.org/), and bundle with the help of [Webpack](https://webpack.js.org/).
 The project makes use of the API https://reqres.in/ to render fake data on the webpage.
 You can find more information about the API on their page.

 ## How to use